NEC Baby Formula Lawsuits (Necrotizing Enterocolitis)

 Current Litigation Status

-MDL established in the Northern District of Illinois.
-Hundreds of lawsuits filed against Abbott Laboratories and Mead Johnson (Reckitt Benckiser).
-Bellwether trials are being prepared for 2025-2026.
-A landmark verdict of $495 million was awarded in a key trial.
+A federal MDL for NEC baby formula cases is pending in the Northern District of Illinois, with hundreds of lawsuits filed against Abbott and Mead Johnson/Reckitt.
+Bellwether trials are being prepared for 2025-2026, while separate state‑court trials have already produced major jury verdicts.
+A landmark verdict of $495 million was awarded in a key trial in Missouri state court.
 Cases are growing as more families learn of the connection between formula and NEC.

 Free Case Evaluation